 Best-of-breed architecture for rapid device-to-algorithm insight

-By applying the AWS well-architected framework to SpiralData’s IoT/ML architecture we have reduced the time-to-insight for all of our customers pursuing problems suited to machine learning.
+By applying the AWS well-architected framework to SpiralData’s IoT-to-ML architecture we have reduced the time-to-insight for all of our customers pursuing problems suited to machine learning.

 Our in-built ML workbench allows for rapid prototyping of different algorithms for unlimited use-cases.
 Results can be visualised in dashboards with automated alerts able to be sent via sms, or communication tools (Teams, Slack, etc) delivering an end-to-end solution from the device-to-the-decision-maker.